Shakereh Khaleeli: First marriage

-Akbar Mirza Khaleeli was an outstanding sportsman and student who completed his schooling at Bishop Cotton Boys' School, Bangalore and later, Doveton Corrie Protestant Schools Association.
+Akbar Mirza Khaleeli was an outstanding sportsman and student who completed his schooling from Bishop Cotton Boys' School, Bangalore and later, Doveton Corrie Protestant Schools Association.
 He studied law at Loyola College, Chennai.
 He was considered the best tennis player in South India by Ramesh Krishnan but instead joined the Indian Foreign Service in 1954.
 He went on to serve in various posts in Delhi, Baghdad, Colombo, Paris and Amman.
 He served as Chief of Protocol in 1976 and later served as Indian Ambassador to Iran.
 Shakereh was with him throughout most of his postings, except during the time of the Iranian Revolution.

 While her husband was in Iran, Shakereh moved to Bangalore and engaged in construction, following her great-grandfather Agha Aly Asker, known for his buildings in Bangalore.
 She first built a family home on Sankey Road, Abshot Layout, and a house for her mother on Ali Asker Road.
 She then redeveloped other family properties, evicting some of the tenants.

-They divorced in 1984.
-Akbar Khaleeli would go on to become Ambassador in Italy.
-High Commissioner to Australia and Advisor to the Government on Middle Eastern Affairs.